emilydong001/DH110/README.md

 Lastly, after conducting card-sorting of the homepage with a user, I found that:

 * **'Health Information' as a term is too broad for the top navigation bar.** Anything on the website can be considered 'health information.'
 Therefore, the name of this item needs to be changed to something more specific.
-* **'Education' can be used as a broader term to encompass their College of Medicine and Science as well as other programs that aren't necessarily part of that college.** For example, the Mayo Clinic School of Continuous Professional Development makes more sense under 'Education' than under 'College of Medicine and Science' (what they have now).
+* **A broader term can be used instead of 'College of Medicine and Science'.** Some of their programs aren't necessarily part of that college (e.g. the Mayo Clinic School of Continuous Professional Development).
+We can switch this label to 'For Students.'

 <p align="center">
   <img src="https://raw.githubusercontent.com/emilydong001/DH110/main/Images/mayo-clinic-card-sort.PNG" alt="Mayo Clinic Card Sort" width="500px"/>